KILTprotocol/docs/docs/develop/workshop/03-attester/02-did.md

 import GenerateKeypairs from '!!raw-loader!@site/code-examples/workshop/attester/generateKeypairs.ts';
 import generateDid from '!!raw-loader!@site/code-examples/workshop/attester/generateDid.ts';

-Time to make a DID using the previously created account for the <span class="label-role attester">Attester</span>.
+Time to make a DID using the previously created account for the <span className="label-role attester">Attester</span>.

 A DID may represent any entity, may it be a person, an organization or a machine.